Composite values of shifted exponentials: Overview of the method

 Let $p$ and $q$ be primes, and write $(\ord_p(a), \ord_q(a)) = m$.
 The system $y \equiv \ell(p) \pmod{\ord_p(a)}, y \equiv \ell(q) \pmod{\ord_q(a)}$ has a solution if and only if $m \mid \ell(p) - \ell(q)$.
 If a solution exists, then $\Pr(A_p \cap A_q) = \frac{m}{\ord_p(a)\ord_q(a)}$, and otherwise $\Pr(A_p \cap A_q) = 0$.
 Thus

-If the pairs $(\ell(p),\ell(q))$ were equidistributed modulo all $m\leq x$, even when conditioned on the event $(\ord_p(a), \ord_q(a)) = m$, we would see that $A_p$ and $A_q$ are independent ``on average'', resulting in the same asymptotics for \eqref{equ3} as for \eqref{equ2}.
+If the pairs $(\ell(p),\ell(q))$ were equidistributed modulo all $m\leq x$, even when conditioned on the event $(\ord_p(a), \ord_q(a)) = m$, we would see that $A_p$ and $A_q$ are independent ``on average'', resulting in the same asymptotics for~\eqref{equ3} as for~\eqref{equ2}.

 Unfortunately, the set $P_a$ does \emph{not} have the required equidistribution property for all moduli.\footnote{For example, if $p\equiv \pm 3\pmod 8$ and $2^x \equiv 9 \pmod{p}$, then $x$ must be even.
 More generally, congruence conditions for $p$ give information on quadratic residues modulo $p$, leading to bias even in power-free cases.
-For example, if $2^x \equiv -3 \pmod{p}$ and $p \equiv 1 \pmod{3}$, $p\equiv \pm 3\pmod 8$, then $-3$ is a quadratic residue $\pmod p$ and $2$ is not, so $x$ must be even.} In Section~\ref{sec:equiLog}, we construct a positive density set $S$ of primes $p$ (depending on $a,b$) for which $a^x \equiv b \pmod{p}$ is solvable and for which the smallest solution $\ell(p)$ of the congruence does enjoy the required equidistribution property for all fixed $m$ by adapting the method of Lenstra \cite{lenstra}.
-We then apply Lemma \ref{lem:2moment} to this subset $S$ of primes in place of $P_a$.
+For example, if $2^x \equiv -3 \pmod{p}$ and $p \equiv 1 \pmod{3}$, $p\equiv \pm 3\pmod 8$, then $-3$ is a quadratic residue $\pmod p$ and $2$ is not, so $x$ must be even.} In Section~\ref{sec:equiLog}, we construct a positive density set $S$ of primes $p$ (depending on $a,b$) for which $a^x \equiv b \pmod{p}$ is solvable and for which the smallest solution $\ell(p)$ of the congruence does enjoy the required equidistribution property for all fixed $m$ by adapting the method of Lenstra~\cite{lenstra}.
+We then apply Lemma~\ref{lem:2moment} to this subset $S$ of primes in place of $P_a$ (in which case showing the existence and positivity of $d_{\mathbb{P}}(S)$ requires some work).

-The main difficulty then is that we need to estimate \eqref{equ3} in \emph{all} ranges of $m$, not only for $m$ fixed (even though the case of bounded $m$ should give the main term in \eqref{equ3} and larger $m$ should only contribute an error term).
+The main difficulty then is that we need to estimate~\eqref{equ3} in \emph{all} ranges of $m$, not only for $m$ fixed (even though the case of bounded $m$ should give the main term in~\eqref{equ3} and larger $m$ should only contribute an error term).
 This will be achieved in four steps, carried out in different sections.

-\begin{itemize} \item [(i)] We handle the case of fixed $m$ (say $m\leq N$) in Section \ref{sec:gcdSmall}, making use of the equidistribution of the set $S$ in residue classes, which in turn is proved in Section~\ref{sec:equiLog}.
+\begin{itemize} \item [(i)] We handle the case of fixed $m$ (say $m\leq N$) in Section~\ref{sec:gcdSmall}, making use of the equidistribution of the set $S$ in residue classes, which in turn is proved in Section~\ref{sec:equiLog}.

-\item [(ii)] The contribution of medium-large $m$ (say $N \leq m\leq \max\{p,q\}^{c}$ for some small constant $c>0$) is handled in Subsection \ref{sec:primeLarge} using the effective version of the Chebotarev density theorem stated in Lemma \ref{lem:chebotarev}.
+\item [(ii)] The contribution of medium-large $m$ (say $N \leq m\leq \max\{p,q\}^{c}$ for some small constant $c>0$) is handled in Subsection~\ref{sec:primeLarge} using the effective version of the Chebotarev density theorem stated in Lemma~\ref{lem:chebotarev}.